mitodl/handbook/delivering/code-review.md

 author make the final decision on alternative implementations.
 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
+  * If possible, use GitHub's suggestion feature to propose specific changes to a line or two of code.
+  * If you want to propose a complex alternative, discuss with the author first, then consider opening a PR with your changes that targets the PR you are reviewing.
+Don't add commits directly to the branch you are reviewing.
+This helps to prevent misunderstandings and merge conflicts.
 * Seek to understand the author's perspective.
 * Sign off on the pull request with a :thumbsup: or "Ready to merge" comment... always!
 * Compliment/reinforce good practices.